 • Utility distance matters on larger tracts, especially where power, well, and septic feasibility can change both cost and timing.

-• Usable acres are not always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.
+• Usable acres aren't always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.

 • Past rural or agricultural use can matter to buyers even when the parcel is vacant today, because they still need to understand practical use and cleanup questions.